Grocery Website overhaul

 Accomplishments

-• I influenced the strategy of 10 product areas, including meal planning, shopping lists, personalization, etc.
+• Successfully influenced the strategy of 10 product areas, including meal planning, shopping lists, personalization, etc.

 • I led the 0->1 development of the design system from the ground up, comprising of 100+ components

-• I designed 10+ web templates adaptable for use by marketing teams of 6 subsidiary retailers
+• I designed 10+ web templates adaptable for use by marketing teams of 6 banner websites

 (NEXT PROJECT)